Build a composable AI Devin

 Step #6Database Architect Pipe

-The Database Architect Pipe generates SQL queries.
+The Database Architect pipe agent generates SQL queries.
 It takes the user prompt and generates either SQL query or whole database schema.
 It automatically incorporate partitioning strategies if necessary and also indexing options to optimize query performance.

 /**